Automotive Digital Marketing: Your First Date

 We’re Not the Hottest Car in the Bar

-Consumers are happy to pick something else – 80% of consumers bought a different car than the brand they originally searched for (Google Case Study, 2013).
+Consumers are happy to pick something else – 80 percent of consumers bought a different car than the brand they originally searched for (Google Case Study, 2013).
 People not only buy a brand, they buy a dealer.
 1 of 4 buyers who don’t have a good dealer experience switched brands just to have a better experience (Road to Winning Drivers – Aftermarket Service, July 2013).

 (!)
 Be there for every step of the journey.
 Invest in remarketing using one data source across channels.
 Use this same pool across tiers (e.g., National, Dealers) to alter messaging or pause/activate ads based on position of the consumer in the buying process.